Basic Iframe Integration Guide

 Optional Fields:

-Important: All reports being linked must belong to the same patient (same MRN) and must have been pre-cached via HL7 integration.
-The studies will be linked together in RADPAIR's system, and when the radiologist signs the combined report, events will be sent for all linked accession numbers.
+Important: All reports being linked must belong to the same patient (same MRN).
+If any of the reports do not already exist, they will be created automatically.
+When the radiologist signs the combined report, events will be sent for all linked accession numbers.

 Example: Linking Three Studies